jsdelivr/jsdelivr/README.md

 In total we have one of the most resilient systems out there, ready to be used in production by even the biggest companies.

 China
 ----------------

-jsDelivr has partnered up with multiple Chinese companies to provide fast and reliable file delivery in China mainland and the whole Asian continent.
-We have servers inside China that improve the delivery speeds and latency significantly.
-We also have a valid ICP license issued by the Chinese government that protects us from bans and slow downloads.

-jsDelivr works perfectly inside China!
+jsDelivr has multiple locations close Chinese urban centers to ensure low latency and high performance for all Chinese users.

 # Usage Documentation